RakhithJK/roundcube-roundcubemail-wiki/Installation.md

 ### Other tutorials

-There's a nice [how-to](http://www.hmailserver.com/forum/viewtopic.php?t=5591) about the installation of Roundcube on a Windows box with IIS6 and hMailServer. *NOTE:* Make sure you set temp_dir in main.inc.php to an absolute path as otherwise users may run into issues with attaching files to emails.
+There's a nice [how-to](http://www.hmailserver.com/forum/viewtopic.php?t=5591) about the installation of Roundcube on a Windows box with IIS6 and hMailServer. *NOTE:* Make sure you set temp_dir in config.inc.php to an absolute path as otherwise users may run into issues with attaching files to emails.

 ## Installation